adamskyle-ios/AdController/README.md

 ## Usage

-> import "AdViewController"
+	import "AdViewController"
-> //when you want the ViewController to show the banner
-> AdController *adController = [[AdController alloc] initWithReferenceView:self.view];
+	//when you want the ViewController to show the banner AdController *adController = [[AdController alloc] initWithReferenceView:self.view];
-> //Optional. setting location to bottom.
-Default is top.
-> adController.bannerLocation = kBannerLocation_Bottom;
+	//Optional. setting location to bottom.
+Default is top. adController.bannerLocation = kBannerLocation_Bottom;
-> //add banner to the view
+	//add banner to the view
-> [self.view addSubview:[adController bannerViewWithRootViewController:self]];
+	[self.view addSubview:[adController bannerViewWithRootViewController:self]];

 that's all folks

-If you want to acces GADBannerView properties, you're on your own for now.
-This is a very basic implementation.
+GADBannerViewProperties are accessible.

 ## Roadmap

 I'm not sure I will expand this class, because ad implementation in its current state is as easy as it gets.
 Creating a robust class that handles the implementation can make things more complicated than they need be.
 However, I think this can be improved AND stay flexible with the following roadmap:

 - Handle mediation between AdMob and iAd
-- Make the AdController GADBannerView properties accessable